 Santorini and Mykonos are no doubt the Cycladic islands that make an appearance on most people’s travel bucket lists, however, there are other lesser-known yet equally beautiful alternatives to consider – including the isles of Naxos, Syros, and Sifnos.

 Greece’s second city is located a little farther north than most tourists care to venture.
 However, Thessaloniki, with its seafront location, beautiful views over the water, and rich history, also has plenty to offer.
-Thessaloniki’s neighbourhoods each have their own unique character – from the pastel-coloured promenades of Ladadika, to hip Navarinou Square and the chic cocktail bars of the waterfront.
+Thessaloniki’s restaurants are some of the best in the country.

 The Islands of the Saronic Gulf

 The Saronic Gulf islands may well be one of the most underrated places in Greece.
 This beautiful archipelago awaits in the cerulean waters of the Aegean sea.

-Each island offers something a little different – rugged Spetses is predominantly comprised of national parks making it the perfect spot for hiking and outdoor adventure.
+Each island offers something a little different.
+Rugged Spetses is predominantly comprised of national parks making it the perfect spot for hiking and outdoor adventure.

 Floating in the Ionian sea, yet connected to the mainland, Greece’s large western island of Lefkada is a popular summer travel destination among locals.
-Lefkada is often affectionately referred to as being “the Carribean of Greece” on account of its exotic landscapes and beaches.
+Lefkada is often affectionately referred to as being “the Caribbean of Greece” on account of its exotic landscapes and beaches.